gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 The File.isDirectory call does a file system call to check if the file exists and is a type of a directory.
 This is not necessary when the files are a result of a FileCollection.getFiles or MinimalFileSet.getFiles call.

+#### Open issues

+- task output directories are also stored in a FileCollection.
+FileCollection.getFiles() returns the directories in that case, but it's expected to visit the content of the directories when visited for snapshotting.
+Therefore it's not possible to remove the

+### Improvement: minimize File.isDirectory, File.lastModified and File.length calls for resolved artifacts

+Currently there are a lot of file system operations involved when the file metadata for  classpath artifacts is looked up in snapshotting.
+It should be safe to cache all lookups for artifact files that are stored under the `fileStoreDirectory` for the duration of the build.

 ### Incremental build avoids snapshotting duplicate task input or output directories in simple cases

 Sometimes a task may accept a given directory as input or output multiple times.
 The `Test` task is an example of this.